Bisrat306/fanscrm-tt/README.md

 4. Install the necessary modules: `npm install`
 5. To Run the application: `npm run dev` App will run on port `3000`

+# Swagger
+- The Swagger documentation can be found in - http://localhost:3000/api-docs

 ## Authors